To complete this tutorial, you must work with a scenario that contains at least the following:

 - Navigate to the Assets Constraints table and click Add to create a new table record.

 - Click the Group cell to open a drop-down list of available groups and select the GFA DC alternatives group.
-In such a way we tell the experiment to choose among the DCs from this group.
+In such a way we tell the experiment to choose among the distribution centers from this group.

-- Specify the required number of DCs that the experiment must choose:
+Specify the required number of distribution centers that the experiment must choose:

 - Click the Min cell and type in 1.